The art of setting language goals

 Is it Timebound?
 (Can I set fixed deadlines?
 What are the deadlines?)

-Download our Free Goal Setter that will help you to define and structure your Swedish language learning goals.
+Download my Free Learner Toolkit that will help you to define and structure your Swedish language learning goals.